johnnycyberseed/pt301sc/README.md

 - `https://app.shortcut.com/vintro/story/188947849` is the corresponding Shortcut URL

 ### Generate the Story Mapping File from a migrated Shortcut workspace

+This repo has been preloaded with a `story_mapping.json` file containing most of the migrated Tracker stories in the MO boards.

+If you want to generate additional mappings, you can do so following the instructions below.

 If your migration tooling set the "external-links" field in your Shortcut stories, you can produce a `story_mapping.json` file directly from your Shortcut workspace (Shortcut's official [Pivotal Tracker importer](https://github.com/useshortcut/api-cookbook/tree/main/pivotal-import) tool _**does**_ set this field).